The author of fourteen books, Charles Maier is one of the most prominent contemporary scholars of European history.

 Recasting Bourgeois Europe accomplished two major historiographical goals simultaneously.
 First, Maier provided a comparative history of three different European societies for a period when common developments demanded an approach other than that of the usual national histories.
 Second, he rethought the political structure of the European interwar period.
 Although most accounts presented the 1920s as a time characterized by illusory attempts to return to a prewar political equilibrium, and doomed to succumb to the Depression and the dictatorships, Maier suggested instead that the stabilization of the 1920s, vulnerable as it was, foreshadowed the more enduring political stability achieved after World War II.

-The immense and ambitious scope of this book, its ability to follow diverse but uni.ed histories in detail, and its effort to make stabilization, and not just breakdown, a historical problem have made it a classic of European historiography.
+The immense and ambitious scope of this book, its ability to follow diverse histories in detail, and its effort to make stabilization—and not just revolution or breakdown—have made it a classic of European historiography.